-The Site Waste Manager will re-iterate their objectives in terms of sustainable resource and waste management to the supply chain through communication at the onset of the construction phase.
+The Compound Package Managers will re-iterate their objectives in terms of sustainable resource and waste management to the supply chain through communication at the onset of the construction phase.
 There are a number of opportunities to achieve this, such as:

-- Waste Management workshop with key sub-contractors to communicate the WMP and discuss resource efficiency opportunities on the project; - The sub-contractors shall identify a 'Waste Champion' who will be the primary point of communication regarding waste performance and will be responsible for disseminating information within their own organisation; - Further communication in relation to waste shall be undertaken by the Site Waste Manager on-site.
-Communication on what is trying to be achieved, involvement of people at all levels and feedback sessions to resolve any problems are crucial to ensuring that all staff recognise the importance of the WMP; - The Site Waste Manager will implement a programme of environmental training for all key staff at the site.
+- Waste Management workshop with key sub-contractors to communicate the WMP and discuss resource efficiency opportunities on the project; - The sub-contractors shall identify a 'Waste Champion' who will be the primary point of communication regarding waste performance and will be responsible for disseminating information within their own organisation; - Further communication in relation to waste shall be undertaken by the Environmental Manageron-site.
+Communication on what is trying to be achieved, involvement of people at all levels and feedback sessions to resolve any problems are crucial to ensuring that all staff recognise the importance of the WMP; - The Environmental Manager in association with the Compound Package Managers will implement a programme of environmental training for all key staff at the site.
 This will enable them to train other operatives on waste management through toolbox talks and gather feedback from site personnel; and - Other staff and sub-contractors will be provided with appropriate training from the key staff as part of site induction and at intervals throughout the life of the project such as Toolbox Talks.